-Yet, your answers in this instrument indicate that you find yourself at times taking a proactive role.
+find a way to convert the emotional energy into action, by taking a proactive role.
 Instead of remaining "the victim," you choose to act.
 You find small ways in which you are contributing to the problems and seek out those changes you could make to be less a "part of the problem" and become part of the solution.
 This is a wonderful start!

 The more you observe, the more opportunities you will find to make a real difference with a few simple changes to your behavior and habits.

 Thinking of how we are personally contributing to the planetary challenges may not be something we do daily.
 Our demanding lives have many obligations and don't leave much time for reflecting on this.
 We are busy getting things done!

-Yet when analyzing the current un-sustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.
-Much attention is now focused on how to repair the damage done, and how to restore damaged, depleted or endangered resources.
+Yet when analyzing the current unsustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.

+Much attention is now focused on how to repair the damage done, and how to restore endangered or depleted resources.
 Scientists and entrepreneurs study how to minimize current or future problems at the environmental or social level, and how to innovate to avoid negative impacts into the future.

-If we collectively influenced the place we find ourselves in now (with all of its problems), that means we also hold the key to influence where we will collectively be in the future - we meaning humankind at large, or, from a closer perspective, our families, children and grandchildren.
+If we collectively influenced the situation we find ourselves in now (with all of its problems), that means we also hold the key to influence where we will collectively be in the future - we meaning humankind at large, or, from a closer perspective, our families, children and grandchildren.

-What if you could develop the habit of asking yourself periodically: how am I contributing to this problem?
+What do you see as your next developmental frontier?
+Consider how to make a more frequent habit of asking yourself "How am I contributing to this?"
 This question opens a path of inquiry, which automatically leads to expansion of your consciousness.
 You become more alert to take notice, and thus more open to try out new behaviors.

-This same question, by the way, is also a powerful tool that can improve your relationships and interactions with others!
+This same question, by the way, is also a powerful tool that can improve our relationships and interactions with others!
 So often we focus on what others are doing unto us, which leaves us powerless.
 When we learn to pay attention to what is our role in the problems we endure, we regain control and can actually do something.